John Fairfax (minister): As nonconformist preacher

 Fairfax entered on a renewed career, active in preaching and the formation of nonconformist congregations.
 He aided the settlement of young ministers, as the ejected died out.
-On the death of Owen Stockton (10 September 1680), he took the charge of the nonconformist congregation in Ipswich, in addition to his own.
+On the death of his friend Owen Stockton (10 September 1680) he wrote and published Stockton’s biography.

+He also took charge of Stockton’s nonconformist congregation in Ipswich, in addition to his own.
 The independent section formed a separate congregation in 1686; on the issue of James II's 'declaration for liberty of conscience' next year (4 April), the Presbyterians under Fairfax hired a building for public worship in St. Nicholas parish.
 Timothy Wright became his assistant at Ipswich in 1698.
 On 26 April 1700 Fairfax opened the existing meeting-house in St. Nicholas Street (now Unitarian).

 He died at Barking on 11 August 1700.
 The funeral sermon was preached on 15 August in the parish church by Samuel Bury.
 Fairfax was succeeded at Needham by his grandnephew, John Meadows, who in his later years was assisted by Joseph Priestley; and at Ipswich by Wright, who died in November 1701, aged 42.

 Marriage

-Fairfax married Elizabeth, daughter of William Cowper of Mosborough, Derbyshire.
+Fairfax married Elizabeth Cowper of Mosborough, Derbyshire.
+They had five sons and two daughters.

 From his eldest son, Nathaniel (1661–1722), are descended the Kebles of Creeting, Suffolk, who possessed an original painting of John Fairfax; a duplicate is in the possession of the Harwoods of Battisford, descended from his daughter Elizabeth (born 1668), who married Samuel Studd of Coddenham, Suffolk; his other children were Thomas (?) and William.
 The copy of the painting owned by the Harwoods was presented to the Congregational Church in Needham Market in 1927 and can be seen there to this day.